-A: Anyone who has stayed in a risk area within the last 10 days prior to their entry to Germany is obliged to proceed directly to their own home or another suitable accommodation and self-isolate there for 10 days.
-This does not apply if the person only travelled to a risk area for a maximum of 24 hours or if the person only came through a risk area without spending time there.
-The quarantine ends earliest at the fifth day after entry, in case a person has a negative test result with regard to an infection with coronavirus SARS-CoV-2 on paper or in an electronic document in German, English or French and upon request has submitted it to the competent authority within ten days of entry.
-This quarantine rule does not apply to members of the stationing forces within the meaning of the NATO SOFA who entered or returned to Germany by reason of their military mission.
+A: Anyone who has stayed in a risk area, high-incidence area or virus variant area within the last 10 days prior to their entry to Germany is obliged to proceed directly to their own home or another suitable accommodation and self-isolate there for 10 days.
+This does not apply if the person only traveled to a risk area or high-incidence area for a maximum of 24 hours or if the person only came through a risk area or high-incidence area without spending time there (exemptions do not apply to virus variant areas).
+When entering Germany from risk areas or high-incidence areas, quarantine is required until proof of complete vaccination, recovery from an infection, or a negative test result has been provided in form of digital registration on entry on the corresponding portal of the Federal Republic of Germany.
+When entering Germany from a high-incidence area, it is possible to end quarantine by a corresponding negative test result obtained at the earliest after five days after entry.
+For convalescents and vaccinated individuals who previously stayed in a high-incidence area, quarantine ends immediately upon providing proof of convalescent or vaccination status.
+When entering Germany from virus variant areas, it is not possible to shorten quarantine.
+Quarantine will always last 14 days.
+These quarantine rules do not apply to members of the stationing forces within the meaning of the NATO SOFA who entered or returned to Germany by reason of their military mission.